-Manager : Yeah.
-I understand the situation, sir.
+Manager: Yeah, I understand that situation, sir.
 I guess the best thing we can do is to lay off workers.
-This way we could also minimize the overhead costs.
+In this way we could also minimize the overhead costs.

-Company President: Yeah.
-That could be an option but it seems like we are putting the onus on them just because we don't get orders from our clients.
+Company President: Yeah, that could be but it seems like we are putting the onus on them just because we don't get orders from our clients.

-Manager: Yes, I understand that sir.
-But this is the only way we can take the bonus off the company since we are suffering this financial crisis.
-We can explain that we will hire them the moment we get orders, rather than letting them work when we are not sure we can give them a salary.
+Manager : Yes, I understand that one, sir.
+But this is the only way we can take the onus off from the company since we are suffering this financial crisis.
+We can explain that we will hire them the moment we got orders rather than letting them work and not sure if we can give them salary.